gwbond/anime-studio/README.md

 Maintenance
 ===========

 Use the repo's [bug/enhancement tracker](https://github.com/gwbond/anime-studio/issues) if you find a bug or have a suggestion for an enhancement.
 Also feel free to [fork this repo](https://help.github.com/articles/fork-a-repo) and make your own changes to it.
 If you think this repo would benefit from your changes, [create a pull request](https://help.github.com/articles/using-pull-requests) for review and feedback.
-If you have no intention of contributing changes then you can [clone this repo.](http://stackoverflow.com/questions/5143119/what-does-this-mean-clone-the-github-repository)
+If you want to make changes but you have no intention of contributing changes then you can [clone this repo.](http://stackoverflow.com/questions/5143119/what-does-this-mean-clone-the-github-repository)

 Repo Overview
 =============